VOCABULARY - IDIOMS

 • beat the clock

-Meaning: To do something before a deadline.
+Meaning: To finish something before a deadline or before time runs out

 • blast from the past